p4nd4m01um/team17/Criteria.md

 [Detailed Control Flow Graph of the System](https://github.com/p4nd4m01um/team17/wiki/Detailed-Control-Flow-Graph-of-the-System)

-_**8. How many samples?**_
+_**8. Buffering of Data: How many samples?**_

+We do not use a buffer as it is not necessary for a project of this scale.
+However, we use a database to store the obtained data from the sensors before the website reads it.
+The website reads the stored data every 3 seconds from the MySQL database.

 _**9. Buffering:**_

-No buffer is used, as we do not have a large amount of data that needs to undergo post-processing procedures.
-However, since data from the temperature and humidity sensor is a string of 40 bits, it will only output temperature and humidity value after serially processing the entire string of 40 bits of data.latency due to buffer.
-Add a timer and time the latency.
+No buffer is used, as we do not have a large amount of data that needs to undergo post-processing procedures and data trend analysis.
+However, since data from the temperature and humidity sensor is a string of 40 bits, it will only output temperature and humidity value after serially processing the entire string of 40 bits of data.
+Thus, we have added a timer and timed the latency resulting from it.

 Latency due to buffering:
-* Almost no latency is resulted from the sensor buffer.
+* No latency is resulted from the sensor buffer.
-* Add a timer and time the latency, a latency of 0.022 seconds was resulted from the temperature and humidity sensor.
+* When a timer is added and the latency is timed, a latency of 0.022 seconds to 5 ms  was resulted from the temperature and humidity sensor.

 _**10. Post Processing of data:**_

-No latency as we are using BLDC motor pump only, the response is instantaneous.
+No latency due to post-processing is resulted as we are using only BLDC motor pump as an output, whose response is instantaneous. thus N/A.

 _**11. How many threads are used:**_